dsp2003/clef/README.md

 + [R] Removed "nude" and re-added "invisible" status effect for tent objects (as a side-effect, they no longer show bugged lit sprite which sometimes was floating in the air when player got up.
 Same as in EK)

-+ [N] Limit for items per cell changed to 99999 (won't show up properly the number of items after 9999, though)
++ [N] Limit for items per cell changed to 99999

++ [M] Modified Hobo Lesser font with more compact number glyphs, in order to properly display more than 9999 items per cell

 + [N] Block radius for placing changed to 4 (was 2 in EK/xG)